BatedUrGonnaDie/salty_bot/README.md

-Somewhat basic Twitch chat bot with Twitch, Osu, YouTube, SRL, and soon LoL API integration.
+Twitch chat bot with Twitch, Osu, YouTube, SRL, and LoL API integration.

 Coded with Python 2.7.
-Required module install Requests due to how many API calls it has now.
+Only required module is Requests.

 Commands
 ========